Backend Security: Beyond the Basics

 SQL Injection Prevention

-If you're using raw SQL queries (sometimes you have to), here's how to do it safely:
+If you are using raw SQL queries (sometimes you require to), here is how to do it safely:

 // 🚫 SQL Injection heaven